ivanegam/PongWithMe/Final project report.md

 ![Original class diagram](CSCI5448_Proj5_UML_class_diag_pattern_use.drawio.svg)

 ##### Key changes in system since original design<br/>
 Since the original design and analysis work, we found the observer and decorator patterns unnecessary and thus did not implement them.
 Instead, we decided for model–view–controller and command.
+We found many modern JavaFX patterns use MVC models where the view was FXML, which is a really nice way to build GUIs.
+The FXML is essentially markup that was connected to the controller.
+The command pattern seemed to make more sense for handling the movement of the paddle in the game.
+Another thing that we didn't realize, was that we would have to handle a lot of the logic in the respective controller classes (LeaderboardController, MenuController, and GameController).
+This is why the controller objects have a lot more properties and methods.
+Overall, the UML class diagram of our final product looks much different than our UML diagram from Project 5.

 #### 4. Third-party code _vs_ original code statement
 The code in the project is original, except for the following sources, which were utilized and adapted to our needs: